 If you do not like parties, don't worry - you are not alone and there is still something to do in the evening

 Medic is present throughout the whole festival.
-He has shiny yellow vest with red cross, he is available on the phone (+420 777 802 579) or through the Infodesk (see above How it works and goes).
+He has shiny yellow vest with red cross, he is available on the phone (+420 777 802 579) or through the Infodesk (see above How it works).
 Please contact him in case of any need as well as if you get sick (reporting duty).
 If it happens that it is necessarily to call the ambulance, call him immediately.

 Your possession: Czech Republic is one of the 10 safest countries in the world - yet it is not completely free of misbehavior; there is no significant history of thefts on our festival, bud please keep your valuable possessions safe so it can stay that way.
 Do not forget to lock your rooms or keep your valuable possession safely with you in case you sleep in the common sleeping back area.